franTarkenton/GitDemo/LessonPlan.md

 12. you are forced to look at the changes that Ian made and make a decision around what change is the correct one, and label the conflict as resolved.

--
+* Also note, this scenario is simplified, ideally the "autoritative copy" of the repo would have been forked by Ian!

+* Forking is part of next part.

 ### Contributing to a Remote:
+These steps review what was covered in the session:

-- Login to github
+1. Login to github
-- To demo forking will look at [Will Burts burn severity scripts](https://github.com/bcgov/burn-severity)
-  - fork as demo.

-- Will delete fork franTarkenton/Data-BC-PyLib, and recreate!

-1. Fork the github repo: https://github.com/bcgov/dbc-pylib
-2. Clone the remote fork:
+1. Go to https://github.com/bcgov/dbc-pylib, and fork the repo.
+1. Clone the forked version of the repo you just created:
    `git clone <path to repo>`
-3. The clone will remember the relationship to the repo from which it was created:
+1. The clone will remember the relationship to the repo from which it was created
-   `git remote -v`
+   example: `git remote -v`
-4. Now import the project using eclipse
+1. Now import the project using eclipse (or whatever system you want to use)
-5. Make some changes to the project, and commit.
+1. Make some changes to the project, and commit.
-6. Push the changes to the fork,
+1. Push the changes to the fork,
-7. View the changes in the fork
+1. View the changes in the fork, on github.
-8. View that the changes are not in the original version that we forked FROM
+1. View that the changes are not in the original version that we forked FROM
     - Also view the github visual on the status of the fork.
-9. Issue a pull request
+1. Issue a pull request
-10. Merge the pull request.
+1. Merge the pull request.
-11. view that they are the same.
+1. view that they are the same.

 [Another demo on what we covered here in forking](https://guides.github.com/activities/forking/)